christheblog/dataflow/README.md

 ## Description

 This project intends to provide me a playground to experiment in Scala what can be done with dataflow variables, and experiment which kind of data structure we can build on the top of them.
-The current implementation is an on-going work, and there is no plan at the moment to make a proper library.
-I am just sharing it in case you are curious about the topic.
+The current implementation is an on-going work, and there is no plan at the moment to make it a proper library.

+I am just sharing this code in case you are curious about the topic.

 This work has been largely inspired by the excellent book "Concept, Techniques and Models of Computer Programming" from Peter VanRoy and Seif Haridi.
 You can experiment the power of dataflow variables within the OZ language, but it lacks modern tools and IDE.